 Thank you very much.

-Let me say to the specific aspects of Bill that I think we're doing what we can.
+C-76 that I think we're doing what we can.
 We're not going to change our entire institutional system to be like theirs, but within our institution, I think we are applying it appropriately.
 They have other institutions.
 I can't speak for every country, but essentially they would certainly not be inhibited in terms of informing people and making various kinds of institutional access available, especially to young people.

 I could talk about my last book, The Internet Generation, and some very interesting examples from other countries I've been to, including Norway, Sweden, Finland, and so on, in terms of how to inform young people about politics.
 In fact, if we do have a bit of extra time, I'd love to tell you about it because it's really quite interesting.
 It's not directly relevant to this but it's very interesting, and it's something that a version of which we could actually do at both the provincial and federal levels.